Getting StartedNext.js Pages Router

 yarn

-pnpm install ai @ai-sdk/openai zod
+pnpm add ai @ai-sdk/openai zod

 Make sure you are using ai version 3.1 or higher.